-Note: At this time, Jira and Azure DevOps are the only supported ticketing systems.
+Note: At this time, Jira and Azure DevOps Services are the only supported ticketing systems.

-To learn about how to connect with Jira, click here.
+Learn more about how to connect with Jira.

-To learn how to connect with Azure DevOps (ADO), click here.
+Learn more about how to connect with Azure DevOps Services (ADO).

-Once your ticket vendor is integrated, you will need to import ticket projects.
+Once your ticket vendor is integrated, import ticket projects.